Storm Drain Maintenance

 Yard Waste Disposal

-Yard waste is collected by the City's contracted trash service, L&K Trash Services, and included with regular trash pick-up for most of the year.
+Yard waste is collected by the City's contracted trash service, Waste Management, and included with regular trash pick-up for most of the year.
 Yard waste is not picked up through much of the winter months.
-Please refer to the 2018 Yard Waste Pickup Calendar to see excluded dates.
+Please refer to the 2019 Yard Waste Pickup Calendar to see excluded dates.

 Only yard waste in compostable, biodegradable bags with tops rolled down or accepted.
 No construction material, lumber, trash or foreign material will be picked up.
 Limbs and branches are to be bundled with rope or twine only and not exceed 50 pounds.
 Six bags is the weekly limit, except in November and December when the limit is ten bags.
 Yard waste must be curbside by 6 a.m. on your regular trash pickup day.